Nevada Drunk Driving Statistics [Updated 2026]

 Injuries saw a notable increase of 36% from 2018 to 2019.
 Another significant rise occurred in 2021, with injuries up by 16% from the previous year.

-The number of crashes surged by nearly 40% from 2018 to 2019.
+The number of crashes in Nevada surged by nearly 40% from 2018 to 2019.
 In 2021, incidents rebounded strongly, rising by 11% from the previous year.

 Although there was a slight decrease in both injuries and fatalities from 2021 to 2023, the number of fatalities remains volatile.

-Hit-and-run incidents make up 12.7% of the total accidents, which suggests that while the majority of accidents involved drivers who did not flee the scene.
+Hit-and-run incidents make up 12.7% of the total accidents, which suggests that while the majority of accidents involved impaired drivers who did not flee the scene.
 However, a significant portion still involves hit-and-run behavior.

 Hit-and-run accidents account for 11.6% of the fatalities.
 This lower percentage suggests that hit-and-run accidents may be less likely to cause fatalities compared to other accidents.